AlexChartrand440/audioverse-mobile/README.md

 ## Deployment

 These instructions are for use by the AudioVerse internal team.
+To setup a build folder:

-1. Copy the av-upload-key.keystore to android/app
+1. Android: Copy the av-upload-key.keystore to android/app
+1. iOS: Follow the prompts when running Fastlane (`npm run ios:beta`) below.

 When deploying a new version:

+1. Run `npm ci`
+1. Run `cd ios && pod install`
 1. Run `npm version patch`
-2. Run `npm run ios:beta`
+1. Run `npm run ios:beta` and follow the authentication prompts.
-3. Run `npm run android:beta`
+1. Run `npm run android:beta`
-4. Handle final steps in iTunes Connect/Google Play Console.
+1. Handle final steps in App Store Connect/Google Play Console.